UK growth set for boost as construction data changes kick in

 Friday's data showed house-building in April rose by 5.4 percent from March after falling by a revised 2.0 percent in the first quarter, the biggest quarterly drop in nearly three years.

-(This story changes impact on GDP growth in 2014 after ONS corrected its estimate, removes economists' reactions)
+(Changes impact on GDP growth in 2014 after ONS corrected its estimate, removes economists' reactions.)

 (Additional reporting by David Milliken, writing by William Schomberg; Editing by Toby Chopra)